End of Life Law in Australia: An Overview for the Aged Care Sector

 Overview: Key areas of end of life law

 Every adult has the right to decide what is or is not done to their bodies.
 For medical treatment to be lawful, a person must consent to it.
-If that treatment is given without consent, the doctor (or whoever provides it) may be liable under civil or criminal law.
-An exception to this is if the treatment is provided in an emergency to a person without capacity (though the law in some States and Territories requires a health professional to try to obtain a substitute decision-maker’s consent to urgent treatment if it is possible).
+If that treatment is given without consent, the health professional who provides it may be liable under civil or criminal law.
+An exception to this is if the treatment is provided in an emergency in order to save the person’s life, and it was not possible to obtain consent from the person or their substitute decision-maker.

 Consent to treatment is only valid if the person has ‘capacity’ or is ‘competent’ to consent.
 The consent must be given freely and voluntarily, and it must relate to the proposed treatment.